cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/using-secrets.md

 For more commands, see [secrets command line]({{< relref "cli/orch_cli/secrets.md" >}}).

-### Creating a secret via the Cloudify Web UI
+### Creating a secret from the Cloudify Console

-Secret Store Management is performed via the System Resources page in the Cloudify Console.
+Secret Store Management is performed from the System Resources page in the Cloudify Console.

 1. Click **Create** in the Secret Store Management widget.
 2. Insert the following values: